COVID Testing for Staff/Medical Staff

 - Who should be tested for COVID-19?

-As of April 8th, the BC Guidelines for testing include all individuals with new respiratory or systemic symptoms compatible with COVID-19, however mild.
-Symptoms may include fever, chills, cough, shortness of breath, sore throat, odynophagia, rhinorrhea, nasal congestion, loss of sense of smell, headache, muscle aches, fatigue, or loss of appetite.
+As of July 6th, the BC Guidelines for testing include all individuals with new respiratory or systemic symptoms compatible with COVID-19, however mild.
+Symptoms may include fever, chills, cough, shortness of breath, sore throat, runny nose, loss of sense of smell or taste, headache, fatigue, diarrhea, loss of appetite, nausea and vomiting, muscle aches.

-- Residents of remote, isolated, or Indigenous communities
+- Are residents of remote, isolated, or Indigenous communities

-- People living in congregate settings such as work-camps, correctional facilities, shelters, group homes, assisted living and seniors’ residences
+- Live in congregate settings such as work-camps, correctional facilities, shelters, group homes, assisted living and seniors’ residences

-- Essential service providers, such as first responders
+- Are essential service providers, such as first responders.

 - I don’t have any symptoms.
 Should I be tested?